 The most important questions to ask as you consider submitting a project to gnovis are Does it contribute new ideas to the field? and Will it provoke further research and conversation?
 To decide if your topic is appropriate, we recommend perusing our existing journal articles and blog postings.

 Please submit articles via email attachment to firstname.lastname@example.org.
 The attachment should be a Word document with all personal identifying information removed.
 Please include in the body of the email your name, contact information, and school affiliation (including program name and year).

 - All submissions should be the FINAL version of the project, and should reflect graduate-level scholarly writing and research.
 Please do not submit projects in-process.
 These submissions will be rejected without review.
 Please ensure that papers reflect the most current research available at the time you submit.

 - All submissions should include an abstract no more than 250 words summarizing the project and conclusions.

-- Papers should be between 3000 and 7500 words (10-25 double-spaced pages), excluding citations.
-There are few exceptions to this rule.
+- Papers are generally between 3000 and 7500 words (10-25 double-spaced pages), including citations.

 The Review Process